wsnrfidev/GameHackingPlantvsZombies/README.md

 The method used is that I changed Bytes to Knop belonging to the address of the Suns in the game. and to find the address you can search using a cheat engine.

+[How to Run this project]

+Open the plant vs zombie game, then run this project.

 and for the gui I use the gui from c#